Travel Tips

 b.
 Accommodation Details

 Write down your hotel/motel/resort/BnB booking number.
-Contact your place to inform them around when you'll be arriving — it really does help.
+Contact your place to inform them about when you'll be arriving — it really does help.
 Also, ask if your accommodation has any discounted activities.
 You'd be surprised!

 d.
 Budgeting